Top places to visit on a city break in Birmingham

 More activities to enjoy

 Dig into Birmingham’s creative side by scouting out the city’s amazing street art on the self-guided Graffiti Art of Digbeth Walk, a 2.5-mile route that you can follow for free on your phone.
 Also in Digbeth, In A Box, In A Box, In A Box combines virtual reality and immersive entertainment for a wealth of exciting 4D puzzles, missions and digital escape games.
 Fun Fact – it was also a filming location in Steven Spielberg’s Ready Player One.
 Alternatively, travel back in time to the 16th century on the Shakespeare Express.
-Running from Birmingham to Stratford-Upon-Avon and back, you’ll be able to experience the industrial past of the city mixed with the Warwickshire countryside aboard a vintage steam train.Find more things to do in Birmingham
+Running from Birmingham to Stratford-Upon-Avon and back, you’ll be able to experience the city's industrial past mixed with the Warwickshire countryside aboard a vintage steam train.Find more things to do in Birmingham

 Restaurants in Birmingham

 Birmingham bursts with a wide variety of cuisines and cooking practices, ranging from exotic street food to high-end Michelin star restaurants.
 In part due to its large south-Asian population, Indian cuisine is also famous here, with many of its best restaurants located within the iconic Balti Triangle, in the southeast of the city.
 If you want to give the Balti a run for its money, however, try a unique Michelin-style twist on Indian cuisine at the highly rated Opheem.
 Born to Bangladeshi parents, chef-owner Aktar Islam takes you on a journey through India with his 5 and 10-course tasting menus.
 Try Orkney scallops in tamarind broth in Nepal, lamb loin with kohlrabi, wild garlic and Rogan sauce in Kashmir and a milk loaf served with spiced pate in Mumbai.
 It’s a flavour sensation.